tabwrangler/tabwrangler/README.md

 Tab Wrangler does not transmit any data about you or your usage of Tab Wrangler.
 There is no tracking, there are no analytics, and there are no advertisements.

+Tab Wrangler **does not have** nor does it request the ability to read information on the web pages that you visit.
+Tab Wrangler is able to read the title and current location (the URL) of your tabs but not the content inside those tabs.

+### Explanation of Requested Permissions

+Tab Wrangler's requested permissions are listed in its [manifest.json][manifest.json] under the `"permissions"` key.

+* [`"contextMenus"`][3] Enables a "Tab Wrangler" menu item when you right click on a webpage that lets you send the tab to the Tab Corral, lock that tab, or lock all tabs on that domain.
+* [`"sessions"`][4] Enables Tab Wrangler to read and restore the full history of a tab including enabling the back/forward buttons and your scroll position on the page.
+* [`"storage"`][5]: Enables Tab Wrangler to sync your Tab Wrangler settings with your browser account and enables saving your closed tabs to your local computer. *Note: closed tabs are not synced because the "sync" storage area has only a small amount of storage.*
+* [`"tabs"`][6]: Enables Tab Wrangler to read the title and location of any current tabs as well as close those tabs and open new tabs.
+This permission **does not** enable Tab Wrangler to read information on web pages that you visit.

 ## Contributing

 ### Translation